 Seasonal flow regimes are necessary to achieve ecosystem response and a first and strong presence of native large-bodied larval fish has been consistently present from late October to December due to the seasonal flows.
-A pulse of water with the appropriate timing and adequate magnitude and duration may enhance and extend the presence of these native fish larvae which may lead to enhanced recruitment in the Lower Murray River.
+A pulse of water during late spring and summer of at least 15,000 ML day-1 for several weeks may enhance and extend the presence of these native fish larvae and ensuing recruitment in the Lower Murray River.
 Along with timing, magnitude and duration, the source and continuity of the water delivered can play an important role in the outcomes achieved.
 This study has shown that zooplankton assemblages were influenced by species that had originated in other parts of the basin and through the continuity managed their way down the river and contributed to local ecosystem.